agalindom/Secure-Private-AI/README.md

 # Files
 Federated-Learning.ipynb

 Secure-Federated.ipynb

 # Libraries
   * PyTorch
   * PySyft
   * Numpy

+# PySyft Installation
+  - For the installation of the package go to https://github.com/OpenMined/PySyft and inside the README file you can find all the steps to successfully install PySyft and also several examples on how to use it.

 # Results
   - For the first notebook, the test accuracy after 30 epochs of training was of **0.928** and for the second one the test accuracy after 40 epochs was of **0.9342**